github-csat/github-csat/terraform/README.md

 Today, SOPS is primarily used for managing credentials to the GHCR registry to pull container images.

 Configuring SOPS requires some [manual steps to bootstrap the GPG key](https://fluxcd.io/flux/guides/mozilla-sops/).
 This was run in a GCP cloud shell connected to the production GKE cluster.
+The flux-kustomization object configures flux to consult this key to decrypt the sops secrets on sync.

+### Image credentials

+While this repo is private, the docker images stored in GitHub packages are private.
+Credentials to pull these to GKE are manged by SOPs in
+`kustomize/overlays/prod/docker-registry-creds.yaml` - the public key for the production cluster is available there as well.

 #### Creating a new SOPS secret